 Ex-Google policy chief dumps on the tech giant for dodging human rights

-Google’s ex-head of international relations, Ross LaJeunesse who clocked up more than a decade working government and -related roles for the tech giant before departing last year has become the latest (former) Googler to lay into the company for falling short of its erstwhile “don’t be evil” corporate motto.
+Google’s ex-head of international relations, Ross LaJeunesse who clocked up more than a decade working government and -related roles for the giant before departing last year has become the latest (former) Googler to lay into the company for falling short of its erstwhile “don’t be evil” corporate motto.

 Worth noting right off the bat: LaJeunesse is making his own pitch to be elected as a U.S. senator for the Democrats in Maine, where he’s pitting himself against the sitting Republican, Susan Collins.
 So this lengthy blog post, in which he sets out reasons for joining (“making the world better and more equal”) and at long last exiting Google does look like an exercise in New Year reputation “exfoliation,” shall we say.